 Can be altered later: Since bonding isn’t permanent, you can have the shape or color of the bonding changed in the future so that it still matches your natural teeth.
 You also can have more permanent but more expensive fixes done later.

-The resin or enamel can stain: Over time resin and enamel can become stained by things like smoking, eating and drinking foods that normally stain your teeth.
-Once they become stained, there’s really no way to remove those stains. other than having the bonding redone.
+The resin or enamel can stain: Over time resin and enamel can become stained by things like smoking, eating, and drinking foods that normally stain your teeth.
+Once they become stained, typically there’s really no way to remove those stains. other than having the bonding redone.

 Veneers will usually last longer than dental bonding but they serve the same purpose as bonding.
-Veneers can more expensive than dental bonding because they are custom made.
+Veneers can be more expensive than dental bonding because they are custom-made.⁶

 Find a plan for